swatiAg-31/Drowsy-Driver-Detection-System/README.md

 # Drowsy-Driver-Detection-System
-Deep Learning Model to detect drowsy state of driver
+ System detects drowsy state of driver and subsequently alerts to avoid accidents.